 Cassava flour comes from from the cassava (or yuca) root.
 The cassava root is peeled, dried and ground to make cassava flour.

-You can probably guess that cassava flour is grain free and Paleo friendly since I use it in so many of my recipes.
+Cassava flour is grain free and Paleo friendly - I use it in many of my recipes!
 It also works well as a 1:1 substitution (by weight) for wheat flour and many gluten free baking mixes.
 A great substitution for cassava flour would be a gluten free baking mix.

 Now, it’s important not to confuse cassava flour with tapioca starch.
 Yes, they both come from the cassava root, but they are very different.
 Tapioca is the extracted starch of the cassava root.
 Whereas, cassava flour comes from the whole cassava root.
 They serve very different purposes in baking and cooking and are not interchangeable.